RPanczak/website/content/about/main/index.md

   - AGH University of Science and Technology (PgDip Geographical Information Systems)
   - The University of Wroclaw (MSc & BSc Geography).

   More mundane details of my professional and educational experience can be found on my CV.
-List of publications can be found on [Google Scholar](https://scholar.google.com/citations?user=8j-L0asAAAAJ).
+Most of my analyses live on [GitHub](https://github.com/RPanczak) and published work can be found on [Google Scholar](https://scholar.google.com/citations?user=8j-L0asAAAAJ).

 show_outro: true